justicephysics/humanos2.0/glm-double-standard-report.md

 ## 1. The Fatal Contradiction in Standard Cosmology

-The GLM-5-Turbo report identifies a core logical paradox in the standard $\Lambda$CDM model: physics applies one set of rules to matter, and a different, magical set of rules to space and dark energy.
+The GLM-5-Turbo report identifies a core logical paradox in the standard ΛCDM model: physics applies one set of rules to matter, and a different, magical set of rules to space and dark energy.

 - **Normal Matter:** Must obey conservation laws.
 Cannot expand without thinning.
 Cannot appear from nothing.
 - **Space and Dark Energy:** Allowed to expand without thinning.
 Allowed to generate infinite total energy from zero to keep their density constant.